hnaderi/hnaderi/README.md

 ## Hi, I'm Hossein 👋👨‍💻
-an I'm studying for Turing test 🤷‍♂️
+and I'm studying for Turing test 🤷‍♂️